toradex/meta-toradex-security/docs/README-encryption.md

 Trusted Keys require the availability of a Trust Source for greater security.
 Different Trust Sources are supported, including CAAM (Cryptographic Acceleration and Assurance Module), TPM (Trusted Platform Module) and TEE (Trusted Execution Environment).

-This layer supports using CAAM and TPM as a source for managing the encryption key.
+This layer supports using CAAM, TPM or TEE as a source for managing the encryption key.
 CAAM is available on NXP iMX-based SoMs and TPM availability might depend on the selected SoM and carrier board.

 ## Block device encryption